dotnet/docs/docs/standard/serialization/binaryformatter-event-source.md

 ## Description of events

 The `BinaryFormatter` event source has the well-known name `System.Runtime.Serialization.Formatters.Binary.BinaryFormatterEventSource`.
-Listeners may subscribe to 6 events.
+Listeners can subscribe to six events.

 ### SerializationStart event (id = `10`)